 Flaming June

-A world record holding, unique ‘Flambe Carp’ James Macintyre & Company vase by William Moorcroft (1872-1945) is returning for sale in the upcoming Fine Arts and Crafts auction on 18th June 2025.
-The auction record for a Moorcroft vase was set by Woolley and Wallis in 2012 when the same vase was sold by specialist Michael Jeffery for £26,840 (with fees), having been consigned from the Ken Manley collection.
+1st June 2025A world record holding, unique ‘Flambe Carp’ James Macintyre & Company vase by William Moorcroft (1872-1945) returned for sale in the Fine Arts and Crafts auction on 18th June 2025.
+Prior to the sale, an auction record for a Moorcroft vase was set by Woolley and Wallis in 2012 when the same object was sold by specialist Michael Jeffery for £26,840 (with fees), having been consigned from the Ken Manley collection and it has smashed records once again.

 William Moorcroft was first employed as a designer at art pottery manufacturer James Macintyre & Company after acquiring his Art Master’s Certificate at the Royal College of Art in South Kensington.
 An admirer of William Morris, when Moorcroft arrived at the Macintyre factory in 1897 he was equipped with both firm ideas about design and decoration and the technical skill required for their execution.
 Within the first nine months of his appointment, Moorcroft had premiered his ground breaking Florian Ware collection at the World's Fair in Paris.
 His designs became an instant sensation and were purchased strongly from the outset by retailers Harrods, Liberty of London, Rouard of Paris and Tiffany & Co. in New York.